kryvokhyzha/langgraph-agent-toolkit/README.md

    LangGraph framework.
 Implements the latest LangGraph v0.3 features including human in the loop with `interrupt()`, and flow control with `Command`, and `langgraph-supervisor`.
-1. **FastAPI Service**: Serves the agent with both streaming and non-streaming endpoints.
+2. **FastAPI Service**: Serves the agent with both streaming and non-streaming endpoints.
-1. **Advanced Streaming**: A novel approach to support both token-based and message-based streaming.
+3. **Advanced Streaming**: A novel approach to support both token-based and message-based streaming.
-1. **Streamlit Interface**: Provides a user-friendly chat interface for interacting with the agent.
+4. **Streamlit Interface**: Provides a user-friendly chat interface for interacting with the agent.
-1. **Multiple Agent Support**: Run multiple agents in the service and call by URL path.
+5. **Multiple Agent Support**: Run multiple agents in the service and call by URL path.
 Available agents and models are described in `/info`
-1. **Asynchronous Design**: Utilizes async/await for efficient handling of concurrent requests.
+6. **Asynchronous Design**: Utilizes async/await for efficient handling of concurrent requests.
-1. **Content Moderation**: Implements LlamaGuard for content moderation (requires Groq API key).
-1. **Feedback Mechanism**: Includes a star-based feedback system integrated with LangSmith.
-1. **Docker Support**: Includes Dockerfiles and a docker compose file for easy development and deployment.
+7. **Docker Support**: Includes Dockerfiles and a docker compose file for easy development and deployment.
-1. **Testing**: Includes robust unit and integration tests for the full repo.
+8. **Testing**: Includes robust unit and integration tests for the full repo.
-1. **Configurable Connection Pools**: Custom PostgreSQL connection pool settings for database performance tuning.
+9. **Configurable Connection Pools**: Custom `PostgreSQL` connection pool settings for database performance tuning.
+10. **Different Memory Options**: Supports different memory options including `PostgreSQL`, and `Sqlite`.
+11. **Observability**: Integrates with `Langfuse` and `Langsmith` for observability and monitoring.
+12. **Feedback Mechanism**: Includes a star-based feedback system integrated with observability platform.
+13. **Prompt Management**: Supports prompt management integrated with observability platform and local file system.
+14. **LiteLLM Integration**: Includes a LiteLLM proxy server for managing multiple LLM providers.
+15. **Object Storage with MinIO**: Provides MinIO for object storage capabilities.
+16. **ClickHouse Support**: Includes ClickHouse for analytics and data storage.
+17. **Redis Integration**: Uses Redis for caching and message brokering.

 ### Key Files

 The repository is structured as follows:

-- `langgraph_agent_toolkit/agents/`: Defines several agents with different capabilities
+- `langgraph_agent_toolkit/agents/blueprints/`: Defines several agents with
+  different capabilities
+- `langgraph_agent_toolkit/agents/agent_executor.py`: Defines the agent
+  executor.
+Controls the agent execution and error handling.
 - `langgraph_agent_toolkit/schema/`: Defines the protocol schema
-- `langgraph_agent_toolkit/core/`: Core modules including LLM definition and settings
+- `langgraph_agent_toolkit/core/`: Core modules including LLM definition, memory, observability and settings
 - `langgraph_agent_toolkit/service/service.py`: FastAPI service to serve the agents
 - `langgraph_agent_toolkit/client/client.py`: Client to interact with the agent service
 - `langgraph_agent_toolkit/streamlit_app.py`: Streamlit app providing a chat interface
+- `docker`: Dockerfiles for the agent service and Streamlit app
 - `tests/`: Unit and integration tests

 ## Setup and Usage